 Every town’s our home town; every man, our kinsman;

-since we know from words of the wise
+Since we know from words of wise men

 ‘Our precious lives follow their destined course,